 As part of our efforts to support and encourage the next generation in study, careers and volunteering in international agricultural research, the Crawford Fund proudly supports our Student Awards.
 These awards have been developed specifically to enable university students to gain valuable experience and expertise by bringing an international component to their studies and research.

-CONGRATULATIONS TO OUR 2024 STUDENT AWARD RECIPIENT!
+CONGRATULATIONS TO OUR 2025 STUDENT AWARD RECIPIENTS!

-Congratulations to the successful applicant from SA, who received a 2024 award to gain experience in international agricultural research and development first hand.
+Congratulations to the successful applicant from SA, who received a 2025 award to gain experience in international agricultural research and development first hand.

 All the details are available here.

-The closing date for our 2025 Henzell Awards has been extended to 26 May 2025.
+The closing date for the 2026 Henzell Awards is Tuesday 12 May 2026.

 Each year, the Crawford Fund Committees offer Conference Scholarships for students and young researchers to attend the annual conference.
 The Scholarship provides funds to cover expenses such as travel, accommodation and registration.